slateci/slateci.github.io/_posts/2021-01-25-open-ondemand.md

 ## Prerequisites

-It is assumed that you already have access to a SLATE-registered Kubernetes cluster, and that you already have installed and configured the SLATE command line interface.
+It is assumed that you already have access to a SLATE-registered Kubernetes cluster, and that you have installed and configured the SLATE command line interface.
 If not, instructions can be found at [SLATE Quickstart](https://slateci.io/docs/quickstart/).